ribeiropdiogo/nexus-testbed/README.md

 ### Output Format

 The output format, represented below, includes information on the algorithm used, and for each datatype, it includes the output of the algorithm, the expected result (truth), and the respective metrics.
 For `categorical` data, `direct comparison` is used (1 if the values are equal, and 0 otherwise).
 For `string` data, `Jaro-Winkler`, `Sorensen-Dice`, and `Damerau-Levenshtein` are used to measure similarity.
 For `continuous` values, `Euclidean`, `Manhattan`, and `Canberra` distances are used.
-All values are normalized between 0 and 1.

 ```json
 {